datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

 ![DataHub copy token](assets/datahub-copy-token.png)

 7. Go back to the tab were you have VSCode terminal waiting for your input and paste the copied token.
 Press Enter.
-8. You can validate that the connection was correctly configured by running `DataHub check server-config`:
+8. You can validate that the connection was correctly configured by running `datahub check server-config`:

 ![DataHub check](assets/datahub-check.png)

 ## Useful commands

-Once you successfully configured DataHub CLI, you can run `DataHub` on the terminal and explore the different options the tool has to offer.
+Once you successfully configured DataHub CLI, you can run `datahub` on the terminal and explore the different options the tool has to offer.

 ### Delete ingested data

-Sometimes you loaded some data for testing purposes and the DataHub UI does not provide a way to delete it, you can easily achieve that by running `DataHub delete`.
+Sometimes you loaded some data for testing purposes and the DataHub UI does not provide a way to delete it, you can easily achieve that by running `datahub delete`.

-The command accepts different filters, a straight-forward one is `--platform`, i.e. `DataHub delete --platform dbt`.
+The command accepts different filters, a straight-forward one is `--platform`, i.e. `datahub delete --platform dbt`.